-Business hours for most offices are Monday through Friday: 8:00 a.m. to 5:00 p.m.
-All offices are closed Saturday, Sunday and holidays.
+All offices are open Monday through Friday 8:00 a.m. to 5:00 p.m.
+The non-commercial offices in Henderson, Las Vegas and Reno are open Saturday 8:00 a.m. to 4:00 p.m.
+All offices are closed Sunday and holidays.
 Hours are subject to change.
-Visit dmvnv.com. \ Metropolitan offices with extended hours of 7:00 a.m. to 6:00 p.m.
-M-F † Offices with commercial driver services
+Visit dmvnv.com. \ Offices with commercial driver services

-Carson City †
+Carson City \